Yelp/pidtree-bcc/README.md

 To see *only* events for these ports.

 ## Plugins
-Plugin configuration is populated using the `plugin` key at the top level of the configuration:
+Plugin configuration is populated using the `plugins` key at the top level of the configuration:

 ```yaml
 plugins: